 Alaska Corporation For Affordable Housing (ACAH)

-In 2011, the Alaska legislature passed HB119 amending AHFC’s statutes to allow it to create a subsidiary for the purpose of developing affordable housing throughout Alaska.
-As a subsidiary of AHFC, ACAH has the same seven member board as AHFC, with four officers; President, two Vice-Presidents, Secretary/Treasurer.
+In 2011, the Alaska Legislature passed HB119, amending Alaska Housing’s statutes to allow it to create a subsidiary to develop affordable housing throughout Alaska.
+As a subsidiary of Alaska Housing, ACAH has the same seven member board as Alaska Housing, with four officers: one president, two vice presidents, and a secretary/treasurer.

-The Corporation was formed to develop, manage, and operate affordable housing and provide supportive and related services to support the mission of AHFC.
-AHFC’s statutes do not provide AHFC with the power to undertake certain types of housing or to participate in some financing and ownership structures.
-ACAH’s mission is to undertake the types of affordable housing and services that are not open to AHFC directly, but which support AHFC’s mission of providing affordable housing and services to individuals and groups in need.
+ACAH was formed to develop, manage, and operate affordable housing and provide services to support the mission of Alaska Housing.
+Alaska Housing’s statutes do not provide Alaska Housing with the power to undertake certain types of housing or to participate in some financing and ownership structures.
+ACAH’s mission is to undertake the types of affordable housing and services that are not open to Alaska Housing directly, but support Alaska Housing’s mission of providing affordable housing and services to individuals and groups in need.